WONG SHUN LEUNG LINEAGE OF WING CHUN

 Techniques and Training of Wong Shun Leung Wing Chun

 There is a strong emphasis on conditioning and contact reflexes.
 Training involves dynamic partner drills and sparring, including kick shields, focus mitts, and other equipment also used in MMA training.
 The curriculum follows Ip Man’s outline: siu nim tau, chum kiu, biu jee, wooden dummy, and bart cham dao forms.
+This structured way of training builds both mental and physical discipline in students.

 Global Spread of Wong Shun Leung Wing Chun

 Other martial arts have also incorporated Wong Shun Leung’s theories and training methods, including Jeet Kune Do (which inherited much from Wing Chun).
-The emphasis on realistic sparring and divided power generation can also be seen in more modern, eclectic systems like MMA, Krav Maga, and other hybrid martial arts.
+The emphasis on realistic sparring and power generation can also be seen in more modern, eclectic systems like MMA, Krav Maga, and other hybrid martial arts.

-Call Now ButtonCall to see if you qualify
+Call to see if you qualify